The order came through at 3:44am: Evacuation Zone 8 is now a mandatory evacuation area.

 As climate change fuels more frequent and stronger fires in California, the question remains: should we restrict where people can build?
 If so, what impact would that have on the state’s housing crisis, where high rents and housing shortages spur development further out.
 If we don’t restrict development into WUI areas, how do we help these populations prepare for these fires, and reduce the risk of harm to life and property?
 These are questions that California, and many parts of the U.S., must quickly act on.

-Image credits: Tubbs fire (NASA); Firefighters in debris (Matthew Keys, Valley Fire Damage – Creative Commons – Middletown, California)
+Image credits: Tubbs fire (NASA); Firefighters in debris (Valley Fire Damage – Creative Commons – Middletown, California by Matthew Keys is licensed under CC BY-ND 2.0)